Get involved

 Becoming a mentor

-To become a mentor, read the mentor position description or for even more detailed information, you can watch the Volunteer Information session video to get a deeper understanding of the program.
+To become a mentor, read the mentor position description and watch the Mentor Info session video to get a deeper understanding of the program.
 If you’d like more information or are keen to take the next step, please fill out the expression of interest form on this page, we can answer any questions and send you out an application form.

 Once we have received your application form, we will invite you to participate in a phone interview.
 All prospective mentors are required to complete our training program so that you feel equipped and have understood the requirements of the role.
 This training program covers areas including mentoring, the justice system, building and developing relationships, managing difficulties, well-being and safety, reporting and evaluation.
 This valuable and important training is usually conducted over two full days.